SourabhDohare/LGMVIP-DataScience/README.md

 # LGMVIP-DataScience
-It contains all the ten Internship projects from begineer level to the more advanced level with code and it's output.
+It contains all the ten Data Sciene Internship projects at LetsGrowMore from begineer level to the more advanced level with code and it's output.